sama-cc/python-p3-cli-project/README.md

 ## Installation

 Simply download the Game DB folder.
-Navigate to the lib folder and double click on the game_db.py file.
-Alternatively you can open your terminal, navigate to the lib folder and run 'python3 game_db.py'.
+Navigate to the lib folder in the terminal.
+Run 'pipenv install && pipenv shell' and run 'python3 game_db.py'.

 ## Usage